Finitely Heterogeneous Treatment Effect in Event-study: Estimation

-\item Repeat Step 2-3 until Step 3 does not update $\hat{\gamma}$, or some stopping criterion is met. \end{enumerate}
+\item Repeat Step 1-2 until Step 2 does not update $\hat{\gamma}$, or some stopping criterion is met.
+For stopping criterion, one can set a maximum number of iteration or a minimum update in $\hat{\delta}^{(s)}$: set $S$ and $\varepsilon$ such that the iteration stops when \end{enumerate}

-The suggested algorithm quickly attains a local minimum of the minimization problem \eqref{eq:estimator}, which is computationally difficult, with the space for the type assignment having the cardinality of $N^K$.
-In the application I used in Section \hyperlink{Sec5}{5}, the algorithm mostly converged within 20 iterations.
 The iterative algorithm proposed here has two stages.
-In the first stage, the algorithm estimates $\delta$, $\beta$ and $\theta$ by running a OLS regression on the first-differenced variables.
-In the second stage, the algorithm reassigns a type for each unit, by measuring the distance between its residual vector and the average residual vector of each type and finding the closest type, given the treatment timing.
+In the first stage, the algorithm estimates $\delta$ by taking sample means.
+In the second stage, the algorithm reassigns a type for each unit, by finding the type that minimizes the distance between $\{Y_{it}-Y_{it-1}\}_{t<0}$ and $\{\delta_t(k)\}_{t<0}$.
+The algorithm quickly attains a local minimum of the minimization problem \eqref{eq:Kmeans}.
+In the application we used in Section \hyperlink{Sec7}{7}, the algorithm mostly converged within 20 iterations.

-Since the iterative algorithm does not conduct an exhaustive search, there is a possibility that it might not converge to a global minimum.
-Thus, it is recommended that a random initial type assignment be drawn multiple times and the associated local minima be compared.
+Since the iterative algorithm does not conduct an exhaustive search, it may not converge to a global minimum; the computational burden of the exhaustive search is extremely heavy since the space for the type assignment has cardinality of $n^K$.
+Thus, we recommend that a random initial type assignment be drawn multiple times and the associated local minima be compared.

 Another concern is the choice of $K$.
-There is growing literature on estimating the number of types using an information criterion, though the rigorous application of those to the model in this paper is yet to be investigated.
+So far, the number of types $K$ has been treated as known.
+When there is no natural choice for $K$, an information criterion can be used to estimate the number of type $K$ (see \citet{BN,BM,JS}).
+To construct the information criterion, first we set $K_{\max}$, an upper bound on the number of types.
+Then, we estimate the error variance using the classification with $K_{\max}$: with $\Gamma(K) = \{1,\cdots, K\}^n$, Given the estimate, we estimate $K$ to be the minimizer of the Bayesian information criterion: See the Supplementary Appendix for more discussion.